sgonsan/Wake-On-Lan_Manager/README.md

 ## Features

--**Send WOL packet**: Wake up a registered device by sending a WOL packet to its MAC address.
+- **Send WOL packet**: Wake up a registered device by sending a WOL packet to its MAC address.

 - **Add device**: Register a new device in the database with a name and its MAC address.